amoustadraf/housing-price/README.md

 - Early preprocessing avoids downstream bugs
 - Monitoring both RMSE and R² is key to model evaluation
 - A complete ML + UI setup makes this project portfolio-ready

 ---

-## 🧭 Future Improvements

-- Deploy app to Streamlit Cloud
-- Add SHAP for model explainability
-- Use Optuna or GridSearchCV for hyperparameter tuning

----